GoPago: Mobile Storefront

 Merchants manage a ‘mobile storefront,’ which is a digitized version of their brick-and-mortar offerings.
 Merchants are provided with a receipt printer and 4G-enabled tablet, through which they receive order details and manage their mobile storefront.
 Merchants track customer activity through the tablet and communicate back to customers about order status and special offers or discounts.

 Point of Sale

-GoPago LIVE launched on August 7, 2012.
+launched on August 7, 2012.
 GoPago LIVE is a point of sale system that includes all necessary components to function as a plug-and-play POS.
 GoPago LIVE includes a tablet that runs GoPago POS software, Verizon 4G internet connection, a cash drawer, credit card reader and receipt printer.
 GoPago's POS includes functionality to manage inventory, customer loyalty, reporting and is integrated with the mobile app and storefront, enabling merchants allow mobile ordering capabilities.
 GoPago LIVE is a cloud-based POS and charges a flat percent fee for each credit card transaction.